 The choice between both these excellent-value providers is really going to come down to only a few things.
 First and foremost, the network they each run on.
 You may have a preference for Telstra or for Optus when it comes to network coverage and performance.
 If that’s the case, your choice will be pretty clear.

-Otherwise, Boost’s heavier emphasis on social use of the service will suit those who go out a lot on weekends – and especially suit those with iPhones who subscribe to Apple Music. amaysim, meanwhile, offers unlimited international calls at a far lower price point (even on the entry-level $25 plan) and keeps the data allocation nice and straightforward.
+Otherwise, Boost’s heavier emphasis on social use of the service will suit those who go out a lot on weekends – and especially suit those with iPhones who subscribe to Apple Music. amaysim, meanwhile, offers unlimited international calls at a far lower price point ($30) and keeps the data allocation nice and straightforward.
 You don’t need to wait for the weekend before you get more if you need it.

 Either way, you’re going to be getting superb value and a reliable, unlimited mobile phone service that won’t cost you the earth.